blay/blay.se/edgeryders.markdown

 co-production that these system builders tries to adapt to other phenomena in society.
 As one edgeryder puts in:

-> [I]t’s possible to create a whole lifestyle based on sharing without
+> It’s possible to create a whole lifestyle based on sharing without
 > joining a commune.
 Car sharing, co-housing, co-working, yard sharing,
 > bike sharing, tool sharing and other innovations are growing in
 > popularity.
 And they do not require you to give up your privacy,
 > individuality or even ownership of your stuff.
 >
-> (“Interview with a Sharer | Edgeryders, Project Website,” n.d.)
+> (Gorenflo, n.d.)

 One prolific cluster of initiatives are the ones that go under the banner of *Open Data*.
 This is initiatives that see a participatory